What is the Statute of Limitations on Parking Tickets?

 • If you refuse to pay the ticket or attend court, the state may issue a bench warrant for your arrest and have your license or registration canceled.
 If you are issued additional tickets in a different state, your vehicle may get towed.

-• If you move to a different state and register a new license with a suspended license and outstanding fees, you may end up in legal hot water.
+• If you move to a different state and register a new license with a suspended license and outstanding fees, you may end up in hot water.

 • The bench warrant or summons do not expire just like the parking tickets.